miles-berman/SAMPLE-HELPER/README.md

   ```
   python SamplerTk.py
   ```
-- To run the command line version, copy it to src and use:
+- To run the command line test, copy it to src and use:
   ```
   python main.py <audio_file_path>
   ```